rosscm/fedup/README.md

 data(pathwaysGMT)
 ```

-Take a look at the data structure
+Take a look at the data structure:

 ```r